 Cell phones and other electronic devices are not immune and are vulnerable to mobile malware, the symptoms of which may include short battery life (drains quickly) or cell phone bills that include charges for things you didn’t buy or messages you didn’t send.

 Botnets and other types of malware are nearly impossible to detect unless you run a cyber security scan.
-Computer users can protect electronic devices from land and mobile cyber threats by using anti-malware security software designed specifically for personal computers, smartphones and/or tablets and other devices.
-Safeguards exist specifically designed to keep Android devices from infected applications, unauthorized surveillance and nefarious malware.
+Computer users can protect electronic devices.
+How? from land and mobile cyber threats by using anti-malware security software designed specifically for personal computers, smartphones, tablets, and other devices.
+Safeguards exist specifically designed to keep Android devices from infected applications, unauthorized surveillance, and nefarious malware.